reuAC/re-asmr-spider/README.md

 - `max_retry` - Maximum retry attempts for failed downloads
 - `language` - Interface language (see supported languages below)
 - `proxy` - HTTP/HTTPS proxy (e.g., `http://127.0.0.1:7890`, leave empty to disable)
+- `buffer_size_mb` - Download buffer size in MB (1-64, default: 8, optimized for VPS)

-### Download Audio
+### Format Filtering

-1. Run the program
-2. Select option `1.
-Start Download`
-3. Enter RJ number (e.g., `RJ373001`)
-4. For multiple downloads, separate RJ numbers with spaces (e.g., `RJ373001 RJ123456 RJ789012`)

-Downloads are saved to the `downloads/` directory.
+When downloading audio works, you may encounter files with the same name but different formats (e.g., `.wav`, `.flac`, `.mp3`).
+The program provides intelligent format filtering:

+**Interactive Mode:**
+- Automatically detects format conflicts
+- Prompts user for format selection one by one
+- Options include:
+  - Download all formats
+  - Select specific formats
+  - Apply selection to all remaining similar files (batch mode)
+  - Download all formats for all remaining files
+- Format selection is saved and can be resumed if download is interrupted

 ### Resume Downloads

 If a download is interrupted, the program will detect incomplete tasks on the next run and prompt you to continue.
+Your format selection preferences will be preserved.

 ## Supported Languages